 Jesus had just come from having massive crowds follow Him wherever He went.
 Now, when He gets back to His hometown, He faces this opposition because the people had seen Him grow up from a child.
 We, as Christians, may face the same type of thing when we come to Christ.
 There may be some old friends that remember you from the old days and they may not be able to accept the new creation that you are in Christ.
 There may even be family members that call you things like "Jesus Freak" because they do not know Him but they remember you.

-He could not do any miracles there, except lay his hands on a few sick people and heal them.
-And he was amazed at their lack of faith.
+So he could do no miracles there, other than lay his hands on a few sick people and heal them.
+He was amazed at their lack of trust.

 Jesus was not able to do much work in His hometown because of their unbelief.
 We have seen that faith is the key that unlocks the power of God and most of the people just could not accept Jesus as the Son of God.